greenhat/ehrchain/README.md

 Originator of the transaction (`generator` property with their public key) makes a signature of the transaction with their private key and includes it as `signature` in the transaction.
 ### Generic validity
 #### Record transaction authorization
-For each record transaction a valid append-only contract must exist.
+For each record transaction a valid append contract must exist.
 #### Record transaction included record files verification
 For each record transaction a record file must be accessible by the local system.
 The file authenticity if verified with hash included in the transaction.